Skip to main content

 Some interesting parameters for this function are:

-• striplinks: Set to false to remove all links after the text has been processed by filters.
+• striplinks: Set to false to keep all links after the text has been processed by filters.
 Used when we want to show the text inside menus, page titles, etc. (Default is true)

 • options